amel-github/covid19-interventionmeasures/README.md

-# CCCSL: CSH Covid-19 Control Strategies List
+# CCCSL: Complexity Science Hub Covid-19 Control Strategies List

 ## License
 [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en)

-## Cite as:
-Desvars-Larrive A., Ahne V., Álvarez F.S., Bartoszek M., Berishaj D., Bulska D., Chakraborty A., Chen J., Chen X., Cserjan D., Dervic A., Dervic E., Di Natale A., Ferreira M.R., Flores Tames E., Garcia D., Garncarek Z., Gliga D.S., Gooriah L., Grzymała-Moszczyńska J., Jurczak A., Haberfellner S., Hadziavdic L., Haug N., Holder S., Korbel J., Lasser J., Lederhilger D., Niederkrotenthaler T., Pacheco A., Pocasangre-Orellana X.M., Reddish J., Reisch V., Roux A., Sorger J., Stangl J., Stoeger L., Takriti H., Ten A., Vierlinger R., Thurner S. CCCSL: Complexity Science Hub Covid-19 Control Strategies List (2020).
-Version 2.0. https://github.com/amel-github/covid19-interventionmeasures

-## Our paper has been published in Scientific Data
+## Our methodology is published here:
 Desvars-Larrive, A., Dervic, E., Haug, N. et al. A structured open dataset of government interventions in response to COVID-19.
-Sci Data 7, 285 (2020). https://doi.org/10.1038/s41597-020-00609-9
+Sci Data 7, 285 (2020). https://doi.org/10.1038/s41597-020-00609-9.

-## Data
+## Data Sources
-A wide range of different public sources were used to populate, update and curate our dataset, including official government sources, peer-reviewed and non-peer-reviewed scientific papers, webpages of public health institutions (WHO, CDC, and ECDC), press releases, newspaper articles, and government communication through social media.
+A wide range of different public sources are used to populate, update and curate our dataset, including official government sources, peer-reviewed and non-peer-reviewed scientific papers, webpages of public health institutions (WHO, CDC, and ECDC), press releases, newspaper articles, and government communication through social media.

+## CCCSL Fields
 **id –** Unique identifier for the implemented measure.
 ID is also used in the Google Form to report erroneous entries.<br>
 **Country –** The country where the NPI measure was implemented.<br>
 **ISO3** – Three-letter country code as published by the International Organization for Standardization.<br>